aeserran/Twitter-Python-LEMI-1481881775100/README.md

 ## <a name="running_app_locally"></a>Run the app locally

-You can run the Python app locally.
+You can run the app locally.
 If you use Anaconda to manage your Python packages follow the steps for Anaconda, otherwise you can follow the steps without Anaconda.

 **Note1**: You should first follow the above steps and run the app in Bluemix so that you created the services.
-**Note2**: Steps explained below are tested in Mac.
+**Note2**: Steps explained below are tested in Mac OSX.
 Commands should be similar for Windows environment.

 #### With Anaconda